318 Weiss Hall

 Thomas F. Shipley’s research focuses on spatial cognition and learning.
 He applies formal methods from previous research to understand the perceptual and cognitive processes subserving navigation and visualization.
 His recent work aims to support undergraduate geology education with a longer term goal of understanding the cognitive processes that are critical for spatial reasoning and thus support STEM education in general for both K-12 and undergraduate students.

-Merve is a graduate student in Temple University’s Brain and Cognitive Sciences Department, working with Dr. Nora Newcombe.
+Merve is a graduate student in Temple University’s Cognition and Neuroscience Department, working with Dr. Nora Newcombe.
 She received her B.A. in Psychology and Business from Koç University, Istanbul in 2018.
 As an undergraduate, she studied the relationship among individuals’ spatial language, gesture production, and cognitive abilities across various spatial tasks.
 Her current research interests include spatial thinking and role of spatial thinking in STEM fields.

 Samantha S. Cohen, PhD, is a postdoctoral scholar working with Dr. Nora Newcombe and Dr. Ingrid Olson.
 She completed her PhD. in psychology at the Graduate Center at the City University of New York with Dr. Lucas Parra.
 During her PhD, she examined how engagement with videos is tied to memory, attention, and educational outcomes.
 Following her PhD, she completed a postdoctoral fellowship at Columbia University under the mentorship of Dr. Christopher Baldassano.
 During this postdoc she studied how brain responses to movies change during child development.
 At Temple, she will focus on the development of episodic memory in early childhood.